derekhassan/personal-website/src/blog/deployExpressWebServerToAzurePart2.md

 }
 ```

 Now we want to actually set values for our variables.
 We can do this through the use of a `.tfvars` file.
-If you're like me and are used to the Node world, this is similar to a `.env` file (_this file should be ignored from source control!_).
+If you're like me and are used to the Node world, this is similar to a `.env` file.

+{% aside "warning" %}
+The <code>terraform.tfvars</code> file should be ignored from source control!
+{% endaside %}

 Inside our `terraform.tfvars` file, go ahead and set values for the following variables:

 ```tf
 location    = "eastus"